Pttn/rieMiner/README.md

 ./rieMiner
 ```

+### Modes

+rieMiner proposes the following Modes depending on what you want to do.

+* Solo: solo mining via GetBlockTemplate;
+* Pool: pooled mining using Stratum;
+* Benchmark: test performance with a simulated and deterministic network;
+* Search: pure prime constellation search (useful for records attempts);
+* Test: simulates various network situations for testing.

+### Configuration

 If no "rieMiner.conf" next to the executable was found, you will be assisted to configure rieMiner.
 Answer to its questions to start mining.
 If there is a "rieMiner.conf" file next to the executable with incorrect information that was read, you can delete this to get the assistant.

 Alternatively, you can create or edit this "rieMiner.conf" file next to the executable yourself, in order to provide options to the miner.
 The rieMiner.conf syntax is very simple: each option is given by a line such